-The high-rise buildings, skyscrapers and Victorian-era government buildings has since then symbolized Singapore’s transformation from a colonial port to an independent city-state.
+The high-rise buildings, skyscrapers and Victorian-era government buildings have since then symbolized Singapore’s transformation from a colonial port to an independent city-state.
 Singapore has become a cosmopolitan nation where many foreigners from different countries and cultures are attracted to (by the standard of living, work opportunities and stability) visit, work or migrate to.

 Here are some ways to help our children build their culture and national identity: